TopMyster/Tier-Browser/README.md

 Welcome to Flux a unique browsing experience.
 It's still in beta so don't switch to it fully just yet.
 There is are little to no bugs in the browser currently.
+The Browser itself is only on MacOS for now.